 Switching to the more robust, but less subtle, challenge of So… How’s Your Girl? by Handsome Boy Modeling School lets the Qb 2 demonstrate its ability to dig deep into the low frequencies, and hit with strength and control as it does so.

 There’s real force and momentum to The Projects (P Jays) but it’s well controlled and never threatens to swamp the voices directly above it.
 Treble sounds attack crisply but never suggest they might get coarse, even at considerable volume (and the Naim is most certainly capable of considerable volume).

 The overall tonal balance is cleverly judged, and the amount of detail the Qb 2 dredges out from even dense and murky mixes makes it sound open and, as a consequence, entirely accomplished.

 It’s an impression that’s helped no end by the Naim’s facility with timing – for a small enclosure that’s pretty much filled with drivers, it manages to imbue Rock n’ Roll (Could Never Hip Hop Like This) with admirable unity and coherence.

-Should I buy the Naim Mu-so Qb 2?
+You should buy the Naim Mu-so Qb 2 if…

 Perhaps its most obvious competition comes from Bowers & Wilkins’ Formation Wedge speaker.
-It looks like a berserk lampshade, true, and it doesn’t have anything like the design kudos of the Naim (especially where physical control is concerned).
+It looks like a berserk lampshade, true, and it doesn’t have anything like the design kudos of the Naim.
 But it sounds, if anything, even wider and better focused than the Naim and is capable of similarly startling volume levels.
-At £899, though, it’s an even more significant investment than the Qb 2.
+At £899, though, it’s an even more significant investment.